AhmedRagab99/foodapp/README.md

 # simplefoodapp
-a simple food app that have a static collections of food like pasta, burger,etc and  some detail of each food using  MVC pattern
+a simple food app that have collections of food like pasta, burger,etc and  recipe  detail of each food using  MVC pattern

-the first screen of the app that show a table view contain the lisst of food
+the first screen of the app that show a table view contain the list of food